 LBBW Landesbank Baden-Württemberg

 Landesbank Baden-Württemberg is a both a universal bank and a commercial bank.
 Corporate customers, private customers and savings banks lie at the heart of the business operations of the LBBW Group.
 These central areas of business are complemented by efficient real estate financing and capital markets products, including those aimed at institutional customers.
-Working in collaboration with its regional customer-driven banks - BW-Bank, Rheinland-Pfalz Bank and Sachsen Bank - the LBBW Group offers the full array of business services expected from a modern universal bank in around 200 branches and service support points across Germany.
+Working in collaboration with its regional customer-driven banks - BW-Bank, Rheinland-Pfalz Bank and Sachsen Bank - the LBBW Group offers the full array of business services expected from a modern universal bank across Germany.

 Business with large customers with supraregional or international operations, real estate financing, the capital markets business and the role of central bank for the savings banks in Baden-Württemberg, Rhineland-Palatinate and Saxony are pooled at LBBW.

 BW-Bank Baden-Württembergische Bank

 BW-Bank's portfolio includes corporate and private customers with a focus on the core market of Baden-Württemberg.
 It also looks after corporate customers in Bavaria.
 BW-Bank concentrates on SMEs and high net-worth private customers.
 Moreover, wealth management services are offered to high net-worth customers.

 Within the state capital Stuttgart, BW-Bank fulfils the role of a municipal savings bank for LBBW.